-- 3. The method of appointment of members in class (c) shall be decided by the organizations that they represent.
-The organizations concerned shall inform both Joint Secretaries of the names of the representatives whom they have appointed before those representatives take their place on the Board. - 4.
-The duties of the Board shall be: - (a) to keep under review the terms and conditions of employment of the assistant staff of the University; - (b) to consider any matter that is referred to them by the Council or by the General Board, or any matter relating to the terms and conditions of employment of the assistant staff which they are requested to consider by the members of the Joint Board in class (b) or class (c); - (c) to form Special Joint Negotiating Committees to consider all matters which affect more than one bargaining unit; representation on such Special Joint Negotiating Committees shall be subject to agreement between members of the Board in classes (b) and (c) provided that the Head of the Human Resources Division of the University Offices shall be one member from class (b) and there shall be at least one member in class (c) from each organization representing the bargaining units affected; - (d) to form for each bargaining unit a Standing Joint Negotiating Committee consisting of: - (i) (1) the Head of the Human Resources Division of the University Offices;
+- (a) to keep under review the terms and conditions of employment of the assistant staff of the University; - (b) to consider any matter that is referred to them by the Council or by the General Board, or any matter relating to the terms and conditions of employment of the assistant staff which they are requested to consider by the members of the Joint Board in class (b) or class (c); - (c) to form Special Joint Negotiating Committees to consider all matters which affect more than one bargaining unit; representation on such Special Joint Negotiating Committees shall be subject to agreement between members of the Board in classes (b) and (c) provided that the Head of the Human Resources Division of the University Offices shall be one member from class (b) and there shall be at least one member in class (c) from each organization representing the bargaining units affected: - (d) to form for each bargaining unit a Standing Joint Negotiating Committee consisting of: - (i) (1) the Head of the Human Resources Division of the University Offices; - (2) three members appointed from among the members of the Board in class (b) by the members of the Board in class (b)(i); - (ii) the members of the Board in class (c) representing that bargaining unit. - 5.
+The duties of each Standing Joint Negotiating Committee shall be:

-Duties of Standing Joint
+Standing Joint Negotiating

-Negotiating